elhaam/AIscEA/README.md

-# AIscEA: Integration of Single-cell Gene Expression and Chromatin Accessibility via Their Biological Consistency
+# AIscEA: Unsupervised Integration of Single-cell Gene Expression and Chromatin Accessibility via Their Biological Consistency

 ![alt text](img/overview_new_only.png)